phuslu/lru/README.md

 ### Memory usage

 The Memory usage result as below.
-Check github [actions][actions] for more results and details.
+Check github [memory][memory] action for more results and details.
 <details>
   <summary>memory usage on keysize=16(string), valuesize=8(int), cachesize in (100000,200000,400000,1000000,2000000,4000000)</summary>